kgrid-objects/fda-label-collection/README.md

   -d '2'
 ```

-  Expected ouput when input is '2' is a list of all question identifiers and their corresponding questions:
+  This time, the expected ouput when input is '2' is a list of all question identifiers and their corresponding questions:

 <sup>
  "result": "[{\"question_id\":\"b8408b213e84449dbb09fe9efc8fce44\",\"question\":\"What is its brand name?\"},{\"question_id\":\"ad47b354ee714cc8b7ad6ed73ca889c9\",\"question\":\"What is its generic name?\"},{\"question_id\":\"b130fa66457849efb6272ec7deca93e1\",\"question\":\"What drug products are included?\"},{\"question_id\":\"7df59111730a49699f6864257c73738e\",\"question\":\"What year was its initial U.S. approval?\"},{\"question_id\":\"656d693bbe8f49b4b2f7f8527655636e\",\"question\":\"What is its indication?\"},{\"question_id\":\"0109d944130344c2869ebc8e9329ac91\",\"question\":\"Where should it be administered?\"},{\"question_id\":\"a79effe7b17d4a778e13dc8858b6d225\",\"question\":\"What testing needs to be done before Initiating and during treatment?\"},{\"question_id\":\"c3e78446f57f4580872e8f085dc02863\",\"question\":\"What testing of kidney function needs to be done before initiating and during treatment?\"},{\"question_id\":\"42799976d99f4b8bb900584e4c4ba39f\",\"question\":\"What testing of liver function needs to be done before initiating and during treatment?\"},{\"question_id\":\"16bf1bea6419487ea70e8fb869d4a5ef\",\"question\":\"What testing related to blood coagulation needs to be done before initiating and during treatment? \"},{\"question_id\":\"ee8f02b6e42c4c8895faa75fd29b7806\",\"question\":\"What is the recommended dosage?\"},{\"question_id\":\"16e23675e7794705b4bfeb119321c466\",\"question\":\"What is the recommended treatment duration?\"},...